matteoicardi/LifeInChrist/Mass/Mass_Walkthrough_ADULT_CLEANED.md

 ## 🕊️ 1) Introductory Rites: God Gathers His People
 ### 👀 What You See
+- **The Baptismal Font:** Usually at the entrance.
+We dip our hand and make the Sign of the Cross.
+- **Genuflection:** We bend the knee toward the Tabernacle before entering the pew.
-- Procession, altar reverence, Sign of the Cross, greeting, penitential act, Gloria, Collect.
+- **The Rites:** Procession, altar reverence, Sign of the Cross, greeting, penitential act, Gloria, Collect.

 ### ✨ What Is Really Happening
+- **Baptismal Entrance:** The font is at the door because Baptism is our "entryway" into the life of Christ.
+We cannot approach God on our own; we need the grace we first received at that font.
+- **The Three Meanings of Genuflection:** When you bend the knee, think:
+    1. *Humility:* "God, You are God and I am not."
+    2. *Service:* "Lord, I am at Your service; I am Yours."
+    3. *Love:* Like a proposal, you are offering your whole life to the One you love.
 - You are not entering a meeting.
 You are entering holy ground.
 - The Sign of the Cross marks you as belonging to the Trinity ([Matthew 28:19](https://www.biblegateway.com/passage/?search=Matthew+28%3A19&version=RSVCE)).
 - The liturgical greeting and response are biblical ([Ruth 2:4](https://www.biblegateway.com/passage/?search=Ruth+2%3A4&version=RSVCE), [2 Timothy 4:22](https://www.biblegateway.com/passage/?search=2+Timothy+4%3A22&version=RSVCE), [Galatians 6:18](https://www.biblegateway.com/passage/?search=Galatians+6%3A18&version=RSVCE)).